-I. Comment on Facts Stated in the Memorial of the Republic of Malaysia held by the Johor-Riau-Lingga Sultanate (called the "Sultanate of Johor" in
+- I. Comment on Facts Stated in the Memorial of the Republic of Malaysia - 1.
+Malaysia's claim to Pedra Branca is based on an alleged "original title" held by the Johor-Riau-Lingga Sultanate (called the "Sultanate of Johor" in